webalorn/md2book/readme.md

 - The markdown and html documents generated are not always portable, because they reference the fonts and images that are external files on your system.
 - Generating pdf takes some time, this is the expected behavior, because they are generated using webkit from the html document.
+- The docx and odt files generated do not support all styles and functionalities.
+Md2book is design to publish using pdf / ebook / html.
+Docx should be used to share a work-in-progress draft.

 ## Supported formats